julia-users-helsinki/julia-users-helsinki.github.io/page/index.md

 \begin{section}{title="Upcoming Events"}

-Next meetup on **October 26 2022 in Otaniemi**, exact room to be defined.
-It will be a chill get-together to chat with other people interested in Julia, we could watch past JuliaCon videos together.
+Next meetup on **October 26 2022 in Otaniemi at 16:00**.
+The room is **U135a U7 PWC in Otakaari 1**.
+This will be a chill get-together to chat with other people interested in Julia, we could watch past JuliaCon videos together or plan upcoming events.

 There will be free coffee / tea available.
 To make sure it is enough for everyone, please register by **October 19 2022**.